Bow drill: Construction

-History

-Bow drill being used to make a fire.

-Bow drills with green jasper bits were used in Mehrgarh between the 4th and 5th millennium BC to drill holes into lapis lazuli and carnelian.
-Similar drills were found in other parts of the Indus Valley civilization and Iran one millennium later.

-Usage as a fire drill
+Uses

 For use as a fire drill, the shaft should have a blunt end, which is placed into a small cavity of a stationary piece of wood (the fireboard).
 Turning the shaft with high speed and downward pressure generates heat, which eventually creates powdered charcoal and ignites it forming a small ember.

 For drilling, the lower end of the spindle may be fitted with a hard drill bit that creates the hole by abrasion or cutting.